smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/api-use-secrets-offchain.md

 ### Build Off-chain Secrets

-Before making a request:
+Before you make a request prepare the secrets file and host it off-chain:

-1. Encrypt the secrets with your private key and store the encrypted version in the `offchain-secrets.json` file.
+1. Encrypt the secrets with the public key of the DON and store them in the `offchain-secrets.json` file.
+The `--network` flag is required because each network has a unique DON with a different public key.

    ```bash
    npx hardhat functions-build-offchain-secrets --network REPLACE_NETWORK